The Way to the Far Shore

 A: Not knowledge, sages live far from crowds, untroubled, with no need for hope

-Q: Do those who live self-controlled crossed over birth & old age?
+Q: Do those who live self-controlled cross over birth & old age?

 A: No, not necessarily